Félix Parra

-Félix Parra Hernández (1845–1919) was an artist from Mexico who lived in the late 19th and early 20th centuries.
+Félix Parra Hernández (17 November 1845 – 9 February 1919) was an artist from Mexico who lived in the late 19th and early 20th centuries.
 During his life, Parra worked as an instructor of ornament drawing at the Academy of San Carlos, located in Mexico City.
 Through his compositions, Parra conveyed themes and narratives that demonstrated the changes in Mexican culture he experienced or observed during his time in the academy and critical world, providing a glimpse into history and shifting society from his perspective.
 Additionally, his works, particularly his images depicting natives, served as inspiration for later muralists such as Diego Rivera and José Clemente Orozco.

 Biography

 Parra was born on 17 November 1845, near Morelia, Michoacán, Mexico.
-From the time of his birth until 1877, Félix bounced around Mexico, attending different artistic institutions beginning in 1861.
+From the time of his birth until 1877, Parra bounced around Mexico, attending different artistic institutions beginning in 1861.
 At the institutions, Parra showed great talent, eventually earning a scholarship for his proven artistic ability in 1877.
 The following year, Parra traveled across the Atlantic Ocean to Europe to continue his pursuit of artistic studies.
 For the next four years, Parra studied in France and Italy before returning to Mexico in 1882, at which time he took a position as a professor of ornament drawing at the National School of Fine Arts.
 He worked solely at the school until 1909, when he took on a secondary position at the National Museum.
 Here, he focused on his other artistic passions and developed his skills in medias of sketching and watercolor.
 In 1915, he stepped away from his role as a professor at the school, which, by this time, was no longer an institution focused on the pursuit of artistic endeavors.
-Four years later, on 9 February 1919, Parra passed away in Tacubaya, a suburb of modern-day Mexico City.
+Four years later, on 9 February 1919, Parra died in Tacubaya, a suburb of modern-day Mexico City.
 He was 73 years of age at the time of his passing.